veksa1/ease/README.md

 Triggers: ![alt text](image.png) (synthetic)

 ## Results
+- ALINE generalized to the synthetic dataset.

-- No validation/test dataset available to prove the algorithm
+- No validation/test dataset available to benchmark the algorithm.
-- Algorithm would (propobly) work in predicting a persons migrane episodes after learning the patterns of the specific person
+- By our estimates, ALINE could be personalized with ~1000 datapoints.
+- Further studies need to be conducted to demonstrate effectiviness in real-world applications.

 ## Team & Credits